AdibM02/python-course-assignments/day02/README.md

 Claude sonnet 3.5 in VS copilot was used to build the prgraom

-Propmpt provided to VS copilot to build the progrom:
+Prompt provided to VS copilot to build the progrom:
 Build a Python program using Tkinter that translates a DNA sequence into its corresponding amino acid sequence.

 Requirements: